-Leiden University Career Zone
+Career Zone EN

 Unemployed

-Finding the right job is a question of searching for vacancies, sending applications and constant networking.
+Finding the right job is a question of searching for vacancies, sending applications and networking.
 This requires determination and a proactive attitude.

 - Keep an overview of your job applications: a common mistake made by many job seekers is to spend a lot of time looking for vacancies, but little time sending applications.
 Keep a concise overview of your application and networking activities to give you a realistic picture of what you’re doing.
-How many application are you sending per week?
+How many applications are you sending per week?
 How many contacts have you notified of what you’re looking for?
 What is the status of your applications?

-- Work on your job application techniques: are you sending lots of applications but getting few invitations for interview?
+- Work on your job application skills: are you sending lots of applications but getting few invitations for interview?
 Or do you regularly get no further than the first round of interviews?
 You can learn job application skills.
-Ask for advice about your CV, do a job application training course, or work on your networking skills.
+Ask f.i. for advice about your CV, do a job application training course, or work on your networking skills.
 Leiden University’s Career Service is on hand to help, also after you graduate.

 - Rejections are all part of the process: no matter how good your CV is and how well the application process goes, there’s still a chance you’ll be rejected, often more than once.
 For every position there are many candidates and, in most cases, only one person will be hired.
 Use the lessons learned from your rejections to improve your job application skills.